zephyrfalcon/grab_neoseeker/README.md

 ./grab_neoseeker.py http://www.neoseeker.com/example-game/faqs/
 ```

+The URL must point to a list of FAQs (as opposed to the main page for a
-This will download all the FAQs for the given game (this includes plain
+game); such an URL will usually end in `"/faqs/"`.
+This will download all the FAQs
+for the given game (this includes plain text files, HTML files, PDFs,
-text files, HTML files, PDFs, and images like GIFs and PNGs).
-It does
+and images like GIFs and PNGs).
+It does **NOT** download videos.
+The
-**NOT** download videos.
-The script will automatically create a
+script will automatically create a directory `example-game` to store the
-directory `example-game` to store the downloaded files in.
-If you
+downloaded files in.
+If you specify another argument, this is taken to
-specify another argument, this is taken to be the directory name
+be the directory name instead:
-instead:

 ```
 ./grab_neoseeker.py http://www.neoseeker.com/example-game/faqs/ my-stuff